Average Weather in Punta Gorda Florida, United States

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 1.9 months, from April 1 to May 28, with an average daily incident shortwave energy per square meter above 6.2 kWh.
 The brightest day of the year is May 2, with an average of 6.8 kWh.

 The darker period of the year lasts for 2.6 months, from November 10 to January 29, with an average daily incident shortwave energy per square meter below 4.3 kWh.
 The darkest day of the year is December 21, with an average of 3.6 kWh.

 For the purposes of this report, the geographical coordinates of Punta Gorda are 26.930 deg latitude, -82.045 deg longitude, and 3 ft elevation.

-The topography within 2 miles of Punta Gorda is essentially flat, with a maximum elevation change of 7 feet, and an average elevation above sea level of 2 feet.
+The topography within 2 miles of Punta Gorda is essentially flat, with a maximum elevation change of 7 feet and an average elevation above sea level of 2 feet.
 Within 10 miles is also essentially flat (30 feet).
-Within 50 miles contains only modest variations in elevation (207 feet).
+Within 50 miles is essentially flat (207 feet).